 Your route is straight across the junction onto a small path which leads you out of the estate via a pedestrian gate onto a busy rural road – take care!

 Turn right and follow the road for 250m, making full use of the verges, and cross to the other side when safe, to reach your next section of path accessed via a wooden gateway.

-For the next 1.5km you will be walking inside a linear beech wood – part of a massive and complex series of landscape improvements made by the Clandeboye Estate which cover most of the farmland between the walled estate and the coast at Helen’s Bay.
-It all seems so natural now, but in practice it was a massive landscaping project of wooded boundaries, roadways, bridges and drainage.
+For the next 1.5km you will be walking inside a linear beech wood – part of Lord Duffin’s great scheme of landscape remodelling of the farmland between Clandeboye Desmesne and the coast at Helen’s Bay.
+It all seems so natural now, but in its time it was a massive landscaping project of woodland planting, road building, bridge building and new drainage.
 Today you can enjoy it in its full mature glory.

 After 1300m the path splits – bear right slightly downhill.